olyism/silverstripe-material-ui/README.md

 ### [browserSync](http://www.browsersync.io/)

 When developing and testing the website, browserSync is a powerful tool that will rebuild and refresh the webpage so you can see the changes you make as you are working.

-### markup

-Copies all of the files from /src/www to the build folder.

 ### [gulp_starter](https://github.com/greypants/gulp-starter)